kishansagathiya/personal-site/content/posts/how-to-take-advice.md

 Let me break this down.

-Most of successful people thinks that world is what they have experienced.
+Most of successful people think that world is what they have experienced.
 In reality, they are all outliers.
 World they experience is vastly different than any one of us experience.
-They are successful, so they can get away with pretty much whatever bullshit they desire like work non-stop, or don't go to college.
+They are successful, so they can get away with pretty much whatever bullshit they desire to say like work non-stop, or don't go to college.
-And their blind follower will somehow convince themselves whatever this successful-but-ignorant dude is saying is the right thing to do.
+And their blind followers will somehow convince themselves of whatever this successful-but-ignorant dude is saying is the right thing to do.

 When they give you advice, they are thinking that whatever worked for them